 How to get Sony NEX-VG900/VG30 1080 50p/60p AVCHD to work with Avid Media Composer?

 Step 1.
 Load source media into the Pavtube MTS Converter for Mac

 Start up Pavtube MTS/M2TS Converter as a Sony VG900/VG30 camera converter for Mac.
 Click "Add video" or "Add from folder" icon to load your source files directly from your camera, or from a card reader, or from the file folder that contains the source MTS videos stored on your computer's hard disk drive.

-Note: If you are working on Mountain Lion 10.8, you are suggested directly dragging and dropping your mts files into the program.
+If you are working on Mountain Lion 10.8, you are suggested directly dragging and dropping your mts files into the program.
 Yosemite can also run this app without any jerky.